Can your boss yell at you in front of other employees?

 We can agree that no one likes a boss yelling at you in front of other employees.
-Work can be quite stressful at times.
+Work can be pretty stressful at times.
 Projects may be piling up, and sales goals may be missed.
 Depending on the structure and leadership in your organization, you might come across a boss or supervisor who is so aggressive that he prefers to communicate by yelling.
 This may seem undesirable or even the wrong way of communication to any person.
 But can your boss yell at you in front of other employees?

 On the other hand, there are many beneficial reasons for choosing not to yell at employees.
-The Wall Street Journal noted in an article, “the yelling boss appears to be quietly disappearing from the workplace.
+In an article, the Wall Street Journal noted, “the yelling boss appears to be quietly disappearing from the workplace.
 The new consensus among managers is that yelling alarms people, drives them away rather than inspiring them, and hurts the quality of their work.”

-Whatever management style you feel is the right for you or your leadership team, is yelling actually legally allowed in the workplace?
+Is yelling legally allowed in the workplace, whatever management style you feel is right for you or your leadership team?

 The short answer is yes.
 Law does not bar supervisors and managers from yelling at employees.
 But if that yelling is about or against a protected class, it may qualify as harassment.

-Yelling being a harassment form depends on the situation in which a person is being yelled at and what the boss is yelling at them about.
-Therefore, it is smart to just avoid yelling and improve your communication skills.
+Yelling is a harassment form that depends on the situation where a person is being yelled at and what the boss is yelling at them about.
+Therefore, it is wise to avoid yelling and improve your communication skills.

 This doesn’t mean a supervisor or boss is never allowed to get angry or frustrated.
 It just means that anger or frustration should be communicated in proper ways.
-A supervisor may be angry over the lack of employees’ productivity.
-This type of conflict can be good when navigated and communicated properly.
-Instead of screaming at the employees, the supervisor should explain the issue and tell them how and why that issue is harming the interests of the organization and/or other employees.
+A supervisor may be furious over the lack of employees’ productivity.
+This type of conflict can be suitable when navigated and shared correctly.
+Instead of screaming at the employees, the supervisor should explain the issue and tell them how and why that issue is harming the organization’s interests and other employees.

-If you have a supervisor in your organization that frequently yells or you are a supervisor who yells, take a step back and review past conflicts to identify the commonality that triggers yelling.
+If you have a supervisor in your organization who frequently yells or a supervisor who yells, take a step back and review past conflicts to identify the commonality that triggers yelling.

-This will put you in a position where you can seek assistance in preparing a plan and obtain training that will make you a better boss and provide you and your employees a better workplace environment.
+This will put you in a position where you can seek assistance in preparing a plan and obtaining training to make you a better boss and provide you and your employees a better workplace environment.

-Supervisors may be allowed to yell to certain limits in certain circumstances, but it is vital to think long and hard if this communication pattern is the best for a leader and is this the best thing for your organization.
+Supervisors may be allowed to yell to certain limits in certain circumstances.
+Still, it is vital to think long and hard if this communication pattern is the best for a leader and this is the best thing for your organization.